Black tie: Social occasions

-In traditional Western dress codes etiquette black tie is intended for adult men's evening wear.
-Traditionally, in the 20th century black tie, in contrast to formal white tie, was considered informal.
+In traditional Western dress codes etiquette black tie is intended for men's evening wear.
+Traditionally in the 20th century black tie, in contrast to formal white tie, was considered informal.
 In the 21st century black tie is often referred to as being semi-formal.

-Black tie is worn to private and public dinners, balls, and parties.
+Black tie is worn to private and public dinners, balls and parties.
 At the more formal end of the social spectrum, it has to a large extent replaced the more formal white tie.
 Once more common, white tie dress code is fairly rare, being reserved for only the most formal occasions.
 Black tie is traditionally worn only after six o'clock in the evening, or after sundown during winter months.
 Black tie's rough daytime equivalent is the stroller, which is less formal than morning dress because, as with black tie, it replaces the tailcoat with a lounge coat.
 Contrary to the trend seen in evening dress, the less formal stroller is now extraordinarily rare, whereas morning dress is still relatively common.

 The most popular uses of the dinner suit in the United States in the early 21st century are for balls, galas, proms, cruise ship dinners and weddings.
 In these circumstances the dinner suit's styling and accessories are most commonly chosen according to the wearer's tastes.
 Less popular are black tie events, such as gala fundraisers, where men typically wear more traditional dinner suits and accessories as dictated by the dress code.
 They are also often worn by male musicians at concerts.

-As a general rule, boys do not wear dinner jackets much before they are 15, or dress coat before they are about 18.
+As a general rule, boys do not wear dinner jackets much before they are 15 or dress coats before they are about 18.

 Academia

 Some British university debating societies, such as at Oxford, Durham and University College London conduct at least some of their debates in black tie.
 Notably, the Cambridge Union abolished the long-standing mandatory wearing of black tie at debates in 2002.
 The Irish Times hosts an annual black tie debating competition.

 Learned societies, such as the Royal Aeronautical Society, may also follow a similar practice.

+Black tie dinners and debates are held through the academic year by British university Conservative associations, such as those at Oxford, Cambridge, York, and Nottingham.